jaz303/taylor/README.md

 Cool, so it's added a top-level `modules` directory and put the module code in there.
 If you take a peek in the current directory you'll also notice that `Makefile.taylor` has vanished - this is because a fresh build rules are required now that new modules have been installed; `taylor` will automatically regenerate this the next time `taylor build` is invoked.

 Let's modify our app code to make use of the modules we've just installed.
-We'll place this code in a new file to demonstrate `taylor`'s ability to deal with multiple source files.
-Open `src/math.swift` in your favourite editor:
+We'll place this code in a new file to demonstrate `taylor`'s ability to deal with multiple source files so open `src/math.swift` in your favourite editor:

     $ vim src/math.swift